Planning of fishing activities

 Game and fisheries experts are tasked with finding the right balance when it comes to fishing in state-owned waters.
 Fishing arrangements must be sustainable where both nature and fishers are concerned.
 Carefully planned and scaled fishing arrangements ensure the sustainable use of fish stocks and the ability of fishers to enjoy their hobby long into the future.

 Catch feedback collected from anglers is vital in the planning of fishing activities.
-Fishers can easily submit catch reports at Tuikki.fi.
+Fishers can easily submit catch reports at Tuikki.fi (in Finnish).

 More information is provided by the Game and Fisheries Planners of Metsähallitus.
-On page Contact us you can search for the right person by their name, expertise (fishing) or region.
+On page Game and fisheries staff you can search for the right person by their name, expertise (fishing) or region.

 Fishing arrangements and limitations are a central part of fish stock management and the actual fishing that is done at different fishing destinations.
 The Finnish Fishing Act and Fishing Decree set a framework for fishing in Finland.
 These documents define, among other matters, the catching seasons and minimum catch sizes of fish species.